 Common Areas.
 Conduct street cleaning to remove leftover sand and salt from snowstorms.
 Inspect walkways, roads, and curbs for damage caused by snow removal.
 Fix potholes or sidewalk cracks that were created or worsened by heavy snow plows and/or frost heave.

-“Areas that are accessible by snow plows and snow blowers and so forth [should be inspected],” Gary Wilkin of Wilkin Management Group in Wayne, New Jersey, said to The Cooperator.
+“Areas that are accessible by snow plows and snow blowers ... [should be inspected],” Gary Wilkin of Wilkin Management Group in New Jersey, said to The Cooperator.
 Cracked and/or uneven pavement causes safety issues for residents, especially those aging-in-place.
 Ask your property manager to call a professional before September for the following spring.

-“At this time, they determine what areas were damaged and schedule the necessary repairs.
+“They determine what areas were damaged and schedule the necessary repairs.
 Ongoing tree/shrub replacement projects can be worked on, and spring flower plantings completed.”

-According to First Service Residential, a residential property management company headquartered in Dania Beach, Florida, it’s smart to check with the local utility or consult with your property management company about available rebates and other valuable cost-savers for switching to energy efficient alternatives.
+According to FirstService Residential, a residential property management company in Florida, check with the local utility company or consult with your property management company about available rebates.
+These are valuable cost-savers for switching to energy efficient alternatives.